anovos/anovos-docs/docs/using-anovos/config_file.md

     output_mode: replace
 ```

-## `association_evaluator`
+## 📑 `association_evaluator`

 This submodule focuses on understanding the interaction between different attributes and/or the relationship between an attribute & the binary target variable. see the
 [Association Evaluator Doc](https://github.com/anovos/anovos-docs/blob/main/docs/api/data_analyzer/association_evaluator.md) for understanding its functions.

 ### `correlation_matrix`

-- `list_of_cols`: (list format or string of col names separated by `|`).
-It is used to specify the columns which are subjected for generating correlation matrix.
+`list_of_cols`: List of column names (list of strings or string of column names separated by `|`)subjected for generating correlation matrix.
 The user can also use `all` as an input to this argument to consider all columns.
 This is super useful instead of specifying all column names manually.

-- `drop_cols`: (list format or string of col names separated by `|`).
-It is used to specify the columns which needs to be dropped from list_of_cols.
+- `drop_cols`: List of column names (list of strings or string of column names separated by `|`) It is used to specify the columns which needs to be dropped from list_of_cols.
 It is most useful when used coupled with `all` value of list_of_cols, when we need to consider all columns except few handful of them.

 _Example:_
 ```yaml